RayParkerBassPlayer/materielize/README.md

     $ rake materiel:init_config_files
 This copies files to their mirrored locations.
 If files are already present you will be prompted if you want to overwrite them.

+    $ rake materiel:init_config_files force
+This copies files to their mirrored locations.
+If files are already present they will be overwritten.

     $ rake materiel:uninstall
 This will remove the materiel directory, recursively.